What is a Sinus Infection?

 Sinus Infections vs. Colds

 Many people cannot tell whether they have a cold or a sinus infection.
-Although the symptoms are similar to a cold, a sinus infection is different because it can be bacterial and not only viral.
+Although the symptoms are similar to a cold, an infection is different because it can be bacterial and not only viral.
 But sometimes a cold can turn into a sinus infection.
 One of the main differences is that a cold only lasts about five to ten days, whereas sinus infections can last for weeks or months (x, x).